1-deoxy-D-xylulose-5-phosphate synthase

-Thus, the two substrates of this enzyme are pyruvate and -glyceraldehyde 3-phosphate, whereas its two products are 1-deoxy--xylulose 5-phosphate and CO_{2}.
+The two substrates of this enzyme are pyruvic acid and D-glyceraldehyde 3-phosphate.
+Its products are 1-deoxy-D-xylulose 5-phosphate and carbon dioxide.
+The enzyme has been characterised from Escherichia coli and a Streptomyces species.

-This enzyme belongs to the family of transferases, specifically those transferring aldehyde or ketonic groups (transaldolases and transketolases, respectively).
+It belongs to the family of transferases, specifically those transferring aldehyde or ketonic groups (transaldolases and transketolases, respectively).
 The systematic name of this enzyme class is pyruvate:-glyceraldehyde-3-phosphate acetaldehydetransferase (decarboxylating).
 Other names in common use include 1-deoxy--xylulose-5-phosphate pyruvate-lyase (carboxylating), and DXP-synthase.
-This enzyme participates in biosynthesis of steroids.
+The product of the enzyme goes on to form isopentenyl pyrophosphate which is part of the biosynthesis of steroids, and other compounds such as pyridoxol.